MuhammadHasnainKayani/Deep-Learning-Trading-Bot/README.md

 Description:

-A deep learning trading bot using cryptocurrency market data from Binance API.
+A deep learning trading bot using cryptocurrency market data from Binance API that can predict market on different time frames and also place order.

 Dataset and Model Files Available: